What do you do when you really want to take a break from marriage?

 But resolving issues was anything but fast or smooth.
-He was detached and angry.
-I was furious, frustrated, weepy, bewildered, heartbroken.
+He was detached and angry and I was furious, frustrated, weepy, bewildered, heartbroken.

 And maybe I would have been less sorrowful if the disagreements happened once in a while and lasted a short amount of time.